-REVISION: 0 MBTA Transit Safety Plan PAGE: 32 of 93 SMS Record Bus/Rail Transit Unit Interfaces Key Reports or Actions Required Root Cause Analysis Transportation, E&M, CD, Vehicle Maintenance Conducted for high priority incident investigations.
-Safety works with other departments to develop report and attainable corrective actions.
-Assessments SMWGs as applicable Formal reports are finalized and retained, or submitted to other departments, DPU, or outside agencies as applicable.
-Hazard Analyses SMWGs as applicable Formal reports are finalized and retained, or submitted to other departments, DPU, or outside agencies as applicable.
-Accident/Incident/Injury Investigation Transportation, E&M, CD, Vehicle Maintenance Formal deliverables are submitted to DPU (or DLS, for employee injuries) through a preliminary notification within one business day and a final report submitted with sixty day Respond to FTA and NTSB advisories and regulations SMWGs as applicable Formal responses are submitted to DPU and/or the relevant federal or state agency.
+REVISION: 1 MBTA Transit Safety Plan PAGE: 30 of 95 SMS Record Bus/Rail Transit Unit Interfaces Key Reports or Actions Required Assessments SMWGs as applicable Formal reports are finalized and retained, or submitted to other departments, DPU, or outside agencies as applicable.
+SRM Outputs/Products SMWGs as applicable Formal reports are finalized and retained, or submitted to other departments, DPU, or outside agencies as applicable Accident/Incident/Injury Investigation Transportation, E&M, CD, Vehicle Maintenance Formal deliverables are submitted to DPU (or DLS, for employee injuries) through a preliminary notification within one business day and a final report submitted with sixty days.
+Respond to FTA and NTSB advisories and regulations SMWGs as applicable Formal responses are submitted to DPU and/or the relevant federal or state agency.